meditation

 Why it works

-Affect labeling has been shown to decrease amygdala activity while engaging prefrontal circuits linked to regulation.
-Noting borrows that same mechanism for everyday attention.
+Affect labeling has been shown to decrease amygdala activity while engaging prefrontal circuits linked to regulation in research settings.
+Noting borrows that same idea for everyday attention.

 Step-by-step